grt107/grt-youtube-popup/README.md

   <script src="grt-youtube-popup.js"></script>
   ```

-3- Add a custom class that will be used for the plugin and insert the id of Youtube in data attribite like in the example below:
+3- Add a custom class and insert the id of the Youtube video as an attribute like in the example below:

   ```html
   <span class="youtube-link" youtubeid="yPu6qV5byu4">Open Video</span>